 Leaking Quadra-Lift Suspension

-Despite the fact that the quad-lift suspension consists of a diverse range of parts, the famed leaks imparted by this system are so common for jeeps.
+Even though the quad-lift suspension consists of a diverse range of parts, the famed leaks imparted by this system are so common for jeeps.
 We mentioned previously that the quadra lift suspension system makes the vehicle ascend or descend by controlling an air spring, airline, and compressor.

 For instance, when you aim to push the Jeep to its top elevated position, it begins to gradually lower, which is quite possibly a sign that your system has leaked.
 The easiest method to confirm a quadra lift suspension system leak is by performing a thorough inspection.

-If it does have an issue, you should hear the crush massage and check the airline to identify leaky areas.
+If it does have an issue, you should hear the crush message and check the airline to identify leaky areas.
 In case a leak is apparent, it’s essential to get it fixed right away.
 Ignoring a leak can cause significant damage to this system.
 The mechanic may need to repair the air springs or airlines, for example, or else replace the compressor, depending on what caused the problem.

 Damaged control arm bushings